- Software Issues

-Software-based reasons for hard drives not mounting
+Software-based reasons for no hard drive pop up

 The most common software issue that happens is a formatting issue.
 There are a bunch of different formats available when you format a drive.
-Some formats are only compatible with Windows-based machines, while others are only compatible with Linux-based machines, and still others are only compatible with MacOS-based machines.
+Some formats are only compatible with Windows-based machines, while others are only compatible with Linux-based machines, and still others are only compatible with macOS-based machines.
 So the first thing to check is if this drive you are plugging into your computer is formatted in a way that your computer will understand.

 Keep in mind you can reformat a drive so it works with your computer, but when you format a drive it does erase all the data on the drive!
 So do not format a drive with important data on it.